Ultimate Guide to the Taling Chan Floating Market

 Public Transport

-The cheapest way to get to the Taling Chan Floating Market is via public transport.
-Unfortunately there is no MRT or BTS Skytrain station particularly close to Taling Chan Floating Market, with the closest station being the Bang Khun Non MRT Station.
+The cheapest way to get to Taling Chan Floating Market is via public transport.
+Unfortunately there’s no MRT or BTS Skytrain station particularly close to Taling Chan Floating Market, with the closest station being the Bang Khun Non MRT Station.

 Thankfully it’s easy to get from Bang Khun Non MRT Station to the market using the free electric shuttle bus.
 The free shuttle bus departs from outside Bang Khun Non MRT Station and stops at Song Khlong Floating Market, Taling Chan Floating Market, Southern Bus Terminal, Khlong Lat Mayom Floating Market, Flower Market Thailand, and Wat Saphan Floating Market.